 - Eligibility requirements.
 Many credit cards require you to meet a minimum annual income to apply.
 You need to provide recent bank statements, tax returns and your accountant’s information to demonstrate your income.
 Some banks only consider self-employed applicants if they’ve been in business for more than a year.
 If you’re unsure if you meet the criteria, get in contact with the card issuer before applying to check if you’re eligible.

 Applying without researching

-If you’re unsure of what you need to provide, see the relevant product disclosure statement (PDS) or contact the provider to confirm the terms and conditions you need to meet.
+If you’re unsure what you need to provide, see the relevant product disclosure statement (PDS) or contact the provider to confirm the terms and conditions you need to meet.

 Applying for several cards in a short time period

-If you applied for a card and it was rejected, don’t apply for another one immediately, as this puts a dent in your credit file.
+If you applied for a card and it was rejected, don’t apply for another one immediately, as this also puts a dent in your credit file.
 Instead, do some research to establish why you weren’t accepted.
 If you didn’t have all the correct documents, make sure you have the most recent versions when you apply again in a few months.
-If the rejection was because of your credit history, you can start improving your credit file, which will increase your chance of approval next time.Back to top
+If the rejection was because of your credit history, you could start improving your credit file, which increases your chance of approval next time.Back to top

 Both buy now pay later plans and credit cards give you ways to pay off purchases over time – here’s how they compare.

 How to transfer money from a credit card to a bank account